 The story of ‘Carishei’ the business can be seen on the page About Us.

 “no particular style can be seen as typical and the beauty is in the eye of the beholder.”

 Canal art is more often known as “Roses & Castles” or “Canalware,” sometimes “Bargeware.”
-Like most folk art has no real source of inspiration.
+And like most folk art has no real known source of inspiration.
 The styles vary widely from fine and delicate to bold and sweeping.

 Canal Holidays & Narrowboat Buyers…